 We focused most of our testing on the amount and quality of light produced by each product.
 We deemed brightness the most important factor of light quality.
 However, a few other characteristics also come into play, like dimmability and the variety of tones each kit offers.

 To measure and compare sheer brightness between these often very similar devices, we used the LT300 Light Meter by EXTECH.
 We were sure to measure each ring light from the same distance of 36 inches away and with no ambient light present.
 We even tested each light multiple times to confirm all readings.
-The lights in our test suite emit a large range of lumens.
+The lights in our test suite emit a wide range of lumens.

 Why are LED lights measured in lumens?

 Most light bulbs are measured in watts, which is a measurement of the energy emitted.
-So the higher the wattage, the brighter the light.
+So, the higher the wattage, the brighter the light.
 Since light-emitting diode (LED) technology uses energy more efficiently, wattage is not a viable measurement of brightness, which is why LEDs are measured in lumens.

 When it comes to sheer brightness, the Westcott 18" Kit edges out the Lume Cube 18".
 The former emits a whopping 2435 lumens, and the latter an exceptional 2267 lumens.
 The Neewer 18" Kit takes third at 2065 lumens, which is still extremely impressive compared to the rest of the products in our test suite.
 These models are wall-powered lights (though the Westcott also comes with batteries).
 Part of the reason for the out-of-this-world brightness on these three is their size; they both have roughly 25 times the lighting surface area as the tiny Auxiwa Clip On, which gives them quite the advantage.
 The Westcott, Neewer, and Lume offer continuous dimming, meaning the dimming is completely customizable.
 The Westcott 18" also offers a sliding tone scale, which is a rather unique feature.
 If you are searching for the absolute brightest, you should go with one of these larger lights.
 The Razer Ring Light 12" is smaller and less powerful.
 Still, at 789 lumens, it holds its own, especially compared to its closest competitors, the Ubeesize 10" with Tripod and Sensyne 10" Ring Light, which emit just a couple hundred lumens.